Definable discrete sets with large continuum: Ramsey theory of iterated Sacks forcing

 and restrict to a basic open set.
 If we assume $\bar p \in \Ds[\Sigma]$, then we can additionally demand $\bar q \in \Ds[\Sigma]$ (but we shall have no use for this).

-As shall become clear, this solution is close to being optimal and can be arrived at by taking into account obstructions to finding homogeneous conditions.
-As our point of departure, we state the following theorem for continuous colorings (equivalently, clopen partitions) due to Geschke, Kojman, Kubi\'s and Schipperus: \begin{thm}[Claim 31 from \cite{geschke-ea}] Let $\bar p \in \apo$ and let $ c\colon \big[ [\bar p] \big]^2 \to 2 $ be a continuous coloring.
+As shall become clear, this solution is optimal and can be arrived at by taking into account obstructions to finding homogeneous conditions.
+As our point of departure, we cite the following theorem for continuous colorings (equivalently, clopen partitions) due to Geschke, Kojman, Kubi\'s and Schipperus: \begin{thm}[cf.\ Lemma 37 from \cite{geschke-ea}] Let $\bar p \in \apo$ and let $ c\colon \big[ [\bar p] \big]^2 \to 2 $ be a continuous coloring.
 Then there is $\bar q \in \Ds$, $\bar q\leq\bar p$ such that $c$ is constant on $\big[ [\bar q] \big]^2$. \end{thm} Note that in the language of symmetric maps $c^* \colon [\bar p]^2\to 2$, the the requirement on the coloring becomes that $c^* \res \big( [\bar p]^2\setminus \operatorname{diag}([\bar p]^2)\big)$ be continuous.
 Clearly, it would be desirable to weaken the requirement of being continuous in the above, e.g.\ to being \emph{Borel} or even \emph{Baire measurable}.
 The family of colorings $c_\xi$ from \S\ref{s.intro} represent a fundamental obstruction to such a result: \begin{fct} Assume momentarily that $\lambda \geq 2$.
-Then for any $\Sigma$ and $\bar q \in \Ds[\Sigma]$ whose support has size at least $2$ and any $\xi \in \supp(\bar q)$, $c_{\xi}$ takes both colors on pairs from $[\bar q]_{\Sigma}$. \end{fct} This explains the role of $\Delta_\xi$.
+Then for any $H$ and $\bar q \in \Dt[H]$ whose support has size at least $2$ and any $\xi \in \supp(\bar q)$, $c_{\xi}$ takes both colors on pairs from $[\bar q]^H$. \end{fct} This goes towards explaining the role of $\Delta_\xi$.
 Moreover, note that $\Delta_0$ is open dense and $\Delta_\xi$ is meager for $\xi>0$.
-Therefore, it is impossible to replace \emph{$\mathcal{C}$-universally Baire} by \emph{Baire measurable} in said theorem---as a Baire measurable map $c$ can take completely arbitrary values on a meager set.\footnote{Note that on the other hand, the proof of Theorem~\ref{t.galvin} goes through for Baire measurable $c$, if we restrict to the case $\xi=0$; in fact, thus we prove (a statement which directly implies) Galvin's original theorem, and the proof is similar to \cite[]{kechris1995}.}
+Therefore, it is impossible to replace \emph{$\Cantorspace$-universally Baire} by \emph{Baire measurable} in Theorem~\ref{t.galvin.second.form}---as a Baire measurable map $c$ can take completely arbitrary values on a meager set.